 Introduction

-When analyzing time series of financial asset returns it is necessary to consider their specific properties, paying special attention to the behavior of volatility, such as heteroscedasticy, volati- lity clustering (Mandelbrot, 1963 and Tseng and Li, 2011), and excess leptokurtosis (Koopman and Uspensky, 2002).
-To account for these properties, models such as GARCH (Bollerslev, 1986 and Katsiampa, 2017) and Stochastic Volatility (SV) (Taylor, 1982 and Taylor, 1994) have been developed.
+When analyzing time series of returns on financial assets, we need to consider their specific properties, particularly their volatility, i.e. whether they exhibit behaviors such as heteroscedasticity, volatility clustering (Mandelbrot, 1963, and Tseng and Li, 2011), and excess leptokurtosis (Koopman and Uspensky, 2002).
+Models such as GARCH (Bollerslev, 1986, and Katsiampa, 2017) and Stochastic Volatility (SV) (Taylor, 1982, and Taylor, 1994) have previously been developed to account for these properties.

-GARCH models define the conditional variance as a function of past squared innovations and lagged conditional variances (Manera et al., 2016 and Chan and Grant, 2016).
+GARCH models define the conditional variance as a function of the past squared innovations and lagged conditional variances (Manera et al., 2016, Chan and Grant, 2016).
 In contrast, variance in SV models is characterized as an unobserved component that follows a stochastic process (Koopman and Uspensky, 2002, Trolle and Schwartz, 2009, Brooks and Prokopczuk, 2013).

-Moreover, the SV model captures the deviation of returns from the mean using a function of two disturbance terms, whereas the GARCH model relies on a single disturbance term (Koop- man and Uspensky, 2002).
-This added complexity in the SV model allows for more flexibility (Asai et al., 2006, Balcilar and Ozdemir, 2019) and improved accuracy in capturing the vo- latility clustering of financial series (Kim et al., 1998, Yu, 2002, Carr et al., 2003, Chan and Grant, 2016, Tiwari et al., 2019, Agbeyegbe, 2022).
-Additionally, SV model is better equipped to handle the negative relationship between volatility and returns.
-Furthermore, SV models are more robust to misspecification and to radical changes in the data (Tiwari et al., 2019, Balcilar and Ozdemir, 2019), in addition to better estimating the properties of the financial series.
+Furthermore, whereas the SV model captures the deviation of returns from the mean using a function of two disturbance terms, the GARCH model relies on a single disturbance term (Koopman and Uspensky, 2002).
+This added complexity in the SV model allows for more flexibility (Asai et al., 2006, Balcilar and Ozdemir, 2019) and improved accuracy in capturing the volatility clustering of financial series (Kim et al., 1998, Yu, 2002, Carr et al., 2003, Chan and Grant, 2016, Tiwari et al., 2019, Agbeyegbe, 2022).
+The SV model is also better at handling the negative relationship between volatility and returns.
+Furthermore, SV models are more robust against misspecification and radical changes in the data (Tiwari et al., 2019, Balcilar and Ozdemir, 2019), and are better at estimating the properties of financial series.

-Recently, Stochastic Volatility in Mean (SVM) model has emerged as a further refinement of the SV model.
-This model allows for the simultaneous modeling of the mean and variance of financial time series data, allowing the simultaneous analysis of the relationship between volati- lity and returns, which is an important aspect of financial modeling (Koopman and Uspensky,
+Recently, the Stochastic Volatility in Mean (SVM) model has emerged as a refinement of the SV model.
+It allows the mean and variance of financial time series data to be modeled simultaneously, enabling the relationship between volatility and returns to be analyzed at the same time – an important aspect of financial modeling (Koopman and Uspensky,

 2002).
-Other models, such as ARCH-M and GARCH-M, also attempt to estimate this rela- tionship, but they do not provide simultaneous estimation of the ex ante relationship between volatility and returns.
-Therefore, it is expected that SVM models will provide more accurate estimates of the behavior of financial time series data when analyzing leverage effects (Bouchaud et al., 2001) and the effect of volatility feedback (Koopman and Uspensky, 2002).
+Other models, such as ARCH-M and GARCH-M, also attempt to estimate this relationship but do not provide a simultaneous estimation of the ex-ante relationship between volatility and returns.
+We can therefore expect SVM models to provide more accurate estimates of the behavior of financial time series data when analyzing leverage effects (Bouchaud et al., 2001) and the effect of volatility feedback (Koopman and Uspensky, 2002).

-While SV models have been shown to be superior to GARCH models in the literature, they are not as widely used due to their complexity in estimation.
-This is because of the difficulty to directly evaluate the likelihood function and because they require estimating both return and volatility at the same time.
+While SV models have been shown to be superior to GARCH models in the literature, they are not as widely used due to the complexity involved in their estimation.
+This is because it is difficult to evaluate the likelihood function directly and because they require us to estimate both return and volatility at the same time.

-Various techniques have been used to estimate Stochastic Volatility (SV) models, including methods based on the method of moments (Taylor, 1986, Melino and Turnbull, 1990, Renault, 2009) and likelihood-based methods.
-The estimators of moments have the advantage of not requiring a likelihood assessment to obtain them, but their efficiency is known to be suboptimal compared to likelihood-based inference methods (Sandmann and Koopman, 1998).
-However, likelihood-based methods have limitations such as being computationally intensive, requiring excessive simulation efforts, and making assumptions that can be difficult to satisfy.
-Financial markets often require real-time decision making, which requires computationally fast and robust estimators that require less sampling (Yang et al., 2021).
+Various techniques have been used to estimate SV models, including methods based on the method of moments (Taylor, 1986, Melino and Turnbull, 1990, Renault, 2009) and likelihood-based methods.
+The estimators of moments do have the advantage of not requiring a likelihood assessment, but their efficiency is known to be suboptimal compared to likelihood-based inference methods (Sandmann and Koopman, 1998).
+However, likelihood-based methods have limitations as well, including that they are computationally intensive, require excessive simulation efforts, and call for assumptions to be made that can be difficult to satisfy.
+Financial markets often require real-time decision-making, which means the estimators need to be computationally fast and robust, and are limited in the amount of sampling they can involve (Yang et al., 2021).